Favorite your Message Center and Roadmap items. Access them anytime via your Profile. Export and share with your team or your LLM.

 [Rollout Schedule]

-• Targeted Release: We will begin rolling out in early July 2026 and expect to complete by late June 2026.
+• Targeted Release: We will begin rolling out redesigned meeting controls in early July 2026 and expect to complete by late July 2026.
+Redesigned Sharing controls will begin rolling out in Aug 2026.

-• General Availability (Worldwide): We will begin rolling out in early August 2026 and expect to complete by late August 2026.
+• General Availability (Worldwide): We will begin rolling out in early September 2026 (previously early August) and expect to complete by late September 2026 (previously late August).

-• General Availability (GCC, GCC High): We will begin rolling out in early September 2026 and expect to complete by late October 2026.
+• General Availability (GCC, GCC High): We will begin rolling out in early October 2026 (previously early September) and expect to complete by late November 2026 (previously late October).

-• General Availability (DoD): We will begin rolling out in early October 2026 and expect to complete by late November 2026.
+• General Availability (DoD): We will begin rolling out in early November 2026 (previously early October) and expect to complete by late December 2026 (previously late November).

 [Impact on Your Organization]